 Afternoon: optional walking tour to orient ourselves to the area, including Bebelplatz, (with a memorial commemorating the burning of over twenty thousand books by the Nazi regime), the Unter den Linden, and Museum Island.

-Evening: Overview of our trip, and presentation by Chaim Seidler-Feller, followed by orientation, brief introductions, and an opening dinner (included) at our hotel.
+Evening: Overview of our trip, and presentation by Rabbi Chaim Seidler-Feller, followed by orientation, brief introductions, and an opening dinner (included) at our hotel.

-Morning presentation by Chaim, “Beloved Germany: The Pity of it All,” before we depart our hotel for a visit to the impressive Berlin Jewish Museum, largest Jewish museum in Europe — designed by the famed architect Daniel Libeskind.
+Morning presentation by Rabbi Seidler-Feller, “Beloved Germany: The Pity of it All,” before we depart our hotel for a visit to the impressive Berlin Jewish Museum, largest Jewish museum in Europe — designed by the famed architect Daniel Libeskind.
 At the museum, we will enjoy a private guided tour which will include a break for lunch.

-Following a morning presentation by Chaim, “Moses Mendelssohn, ‘Nathan the Wise,’ and the Jewish Enlightenment,” depart hotel by coach for a city tour, including stops at Brandenburg Gate and the remainder of the Berlin Wall before visiting the Holocaust Memorialt.
+Following a morning presentation by Rabbi Seidler-Feller, “Moses Mendelssohn, ‘Nathan the Wise,’ and the Jewish Enlightenment,” depart hotel by coach for a city tour, including stops at Brandenburg Gate and the remainder of the Berlin Wall before visiting the Holocaust Memorial.
 Designed by Peter Eisenman, the controversial memorial, honoring and remembering the six million victims of the Holocaust, consists of 2,711 concrete slabs (“stelae”) arranged in a grid pattern, an underground information center, and a small museum displaying the names of all known Jewish Holocaust victims — obtained from Yad Vashem in Israel.

 Following lunch on our own, visit the Neue Synagogue — now a meticulously restored landmark and museum — and walk through what was once known as the Jewish Quarter, including Sophienstrasse cemetery (the oldest and smallest in Berlin).